 I think one of the best ways to experience New York is to walk around the city, so I decided to share my free self-guided walking tour route for Manhattan.

 Why Manhattan?
 Well, it is the borough I know best.
 I’ve been to New York City four times and always spent most of my time in Manhattan.
 I’ve been to a few places in Brooklyn but I don’t know that borough as well as Manhattan – and I know the other three boroughs even less.
-Plus, Manhattan has so many iconic landmarks packed in that one island!
+Plus, Manhattan has so many iconic landmarks packed into that one island!
 Thanks to the grid system, it’s pretty easy to navigate, with a lot to see and experience.

 If you follow my free self-guided walking tour of Manhattan, rather than joining an organised tour, you won’t have to pay anything AND you get to do it on your own, at your pace.
 This is a bonus for those on a budget and for introverts like me who avoid group tours!

-My Free Self-Guided Walking Tour of Manhattan
+About My Free Self-Guided Walking Tour of Manhattan

 The walking tour route I am sharing here takes you from downtown Manhattan, through mid-town to Central Park and the Upper East Side, taking in many NYC icons along the way.
 There are other routes that I like in Manhattan and other neighbourhoods which are great to explore – but I wanted to start with something that was doable in one day.
 I walked this route on my last visit to New York when I went with a friend who had never been to the city before – so I have literally road-tested it, haha.

 The whole route I am recommending here is 4.7 miles and would take approximately an hour and 35 minutes to walk non-stop according to GoogleMaps.
 However, it will take you longer because you’ll be stopping to take photos, grab refreshments and go into some of the attractions along the way.
 Using the photos I took when I walked this route as a reference, it took me around 7 hours.
 This included going to the Top of the Rock (but not the Empire State Building) – and I was pretty tired afterwards!
-That’s why I think you should allow most of a day for this.
+That’s why I think you should allow most of the day for this.

 When I walk around a new city, I don’t always take a fixed route.
 If possible, I like to know the general direction I’m headed but to have some freedom to walk down the streets that look most interesting to me.
 Therefore, I’d encourage you to take some liberties with the route I recommend and to take detours if you feel like it.

 This route does require you to be able to walk for extended distances – and I’ll share some walking tips at the end.
-If walking is a problem for you, then you could take taxis or public transport in between sites.
+If walking is a problem for you, then you could take taxis or public transport between sites.
 There are several bus routes along Fifth Avenue, which features in this walking tour.

 Start in the East Village – Tompkins Square Park